1918–1920 New York City rent strikes: MCRP and landlord groups

 The Williamsburg Tenants League began the strike on August 1.
 Ultimately, all the landlords' attempts to evict families failed despite them spending $6,000 in total and making four different efforts to find movers willing to help with the eviction.
 Tactics in this strike included hanging rent strike signs from their apartment windows, picketing, and in a few cases, the tenants committee repaying a prospective tenant's first month's rent advance, so that they would break the new lease and not move in.
 In the end, the tenants won a decrease in the amount of the proposed rent increase.
 The owner eventually offered to settle at one-third of the increase they had demanded.
 (Note: For all tenants who had moved in before May 1, those who had been in the building before the strike began.)
 In return for the tenants accepting the partial increase, they were promised a nine-month written lease and building improvements.

 In September, the East Side Tenant League was formed.
-Socialist alderman Abe Beckerman officially established the league at the party's headquarters.
+Socialist alderman Abraham Beckerman officially established the league at the party's headquarters.
 Within several weeks, there were 15 rent strikes and at least 1,000 members.